Updated: Jul 8

 - Wednesday: 1hr of blaming my internet connection because I lost blitz games

-Instead, first, I like to discover one weakness in my game.
+I like to discover one weakness in my game.
 For instance, last year I discovered I had a huge lack of endgame understanding.
 I threw away positions with a good advantage just because I did not know how to play this stage of the game properly.
 The first step to getting better at something is recognizing that you are a complete idiot at it.

 You already know what you need to know.
 You decide if you want to repeat the same mistakes or work intensively hard to be a less-idiot player in that particular aspect.